 A man claims his three children and their mother are living in unsafe conditions on Miller’s farm.

-On Thursday, Rolling Stone reported that a 25-year-old mother and her three young kids (ages 1 to 5) have been living on Miller’s 96-acre farm in Stamford, Vermont, in unsafe conditions for the past few months.
-According to the report, Miller met the woman in March in Hilo, Hawaii — the same trip on which Gibson joined him and during which he was arrested twice for assault and disorderly conduct.
+On June 23, Rolling Stone reported that a 25-year-old mother and her three young kids (ages 1 to 5) have been living on Miller’s 96-acre farm in Stamford, Vermont, in unsafe conditions for the past few months.
+According to the report, Miller met the woman in March in Hilo, Hawaii — the same trip on which Gibson joined them and during which they were arrested twice for assault and disorderly conduct.
 The children’s father says Miller flew his family out of Hawaii without notifying him and that he hasn’t been able to see or speak to them since they left.